antirez/rax/README.md

 that will detect the leaks.
 However, at the end of the test, Valgrind will detect that all the allocations were later freed, and will report that there are no leaks.

+# Debugging Rax

+While investigating problems in Rax it is possible to turn debugging messages on by compiling with the macro `RAX_DEBUG_MSG` enabled.
+Note that it's a lot of output, and may make running large tests too slow.

+In order to active debugging selectively in a dynamic way, it is possible to use the function raxSetDebugMsg(0) or raxSetDebugMsg(1) to disable/enable debugging.

+A problem when debugging code doing complex memory operations like a radix tree implemented the way Rax is implemented, is to understand where the bug happens (for instance a memory corruption).
+For that goal it is possible to use the function raxTouch() that will basically recursively access every node in the radix tree, itearting every sub child.
+In combination with tools like Valgrind, it is possible then to perform the following pattern in order to narrow down the state causing a give bug:

+1. The rax-test is executed using Valgrind, adding a printf() so that for the fuzz tester we see what iteration in the loop we are in.
+2. After every modification of the radix tree made by the fuzz tester in rax-test.c, we add a call to raxTouch().
+3. Now as soon as an operation will corrupt the tree, raxTouch() will detect it (via Valgrind) immediately.
+We can add more calls to narrow the state.
+4. At this point a good idea is to enable Rax debugging messages immediately before the moment the tree is corrupted, to see what happens.
+This can be achieved by adding a few "if" statements inside the code, since we know the iteration that causes the corruption (because of step 1).

+This method was used with success during rafactorings in order to debug the introduced bugs.